 These aims have never been more important as they are currently as the whole education system responds to the challenges of recovery from the Covid 19 pandemic.
 The needs of many young people and their families have shifted as a consequence of the pandemic and the goal of responding and adapting flexibly to meet the needs of all learners has never been more vital.
-Curriculum for Excellence (CfE) principles and aims offers education professionals, children, young people and their families the flexibility required to respond and rise to the challenges brought about by the pandemic to ensure that all of our young people are able to maximise their potential through a rich, vibrant and responsive curriculum.
+There are eight curriculum areas with CfE.
+Literacy, numeracy and health and wellbeing are recognised as being particularly important - these are seen as being the 'responsibility of all' staff.
+CfE also includes Languages, Expressive arts, Religious and moral education, Sciences, Social studies and Technologies.
+The responsibility for the curriculum offer in your school lies with Headteacher of your school.